Inside: Check out these tips on how to not get sick as a teacher! By following the advice in this post, you can avoid getting sick as a teacher

 There are two reasons for this.
 First, leave the germs at school.
 Did you know that there was a study done that concluded teaching is the germiest job?
 You are exposed to germs all day every day, you don’t want to bring them home to spread to your family.

 Second, staying up all hours of the night grading papers is not good for your well-being or mental focus.

 Step away from the non-stop workload and get some much-needed rest and family time at home.
 The balance between work, family, and your own personal time can go a long way in maintaining your physical health.

 3) Take your sick days when you do get sick.

 Don’t want to take a day off because you dread sub planning?
 I’ve got you covered.
-You can grab lots of FREE sub planning materials in my free resource library.
+You can grab lots of FREE sub-planning materials in my shop.
 You can also learn how to create a substitute binder and how to organize a sub tub on my blog.

 4) Eat a healthy diet to avoid getting sick as a teacher.

 Eating a balanced meal of fruits, vegetables, and proteins will help your health.
 If you find yourself feeling sick when you eat certain foods, it may be time to eliminate or lessen some types of foods from your diet.

 Avoid greasy and sugary foods that cause you to feel run down or put on weight.
 It’s OK to indulge every once in a while, but bringing healthy snacks instead of grazing in the teacher’s lounge will be a healthy choice.